What Is the Difference between Misdemeanors, Felonies, and Infractions in Texas?

 Speak with our experienced attorneys regardless of whether you are facing an infraction, misdemeanor, or felony.
 Our lawyers understand how a criminal conviction can affect a person’s life, which is why our goal is to protect your rights and help you reach a favorable resolution in your criminal case.

-Call (254) 220-4225 or complete our contact form for a free case evaluation with our attorneys at The Law Office of Brett H. Pritchard.
+Call us at (254) 781-4222 or complete our contact form for a FREE case evaluation with our attorneys at the Law Office of Brett H. Pritchard.

 Categories: